 ABOUT

-MonaMohau is an Afrocentric artist, cultural ambassador, and a prominent figure in Sweden's African dance styles scene.
-With deep roots in Pan-Africanism and Afrocentricity, her work bridges traditional and contemporary African dances — honoring heritage through modern touches.
-At the core of her practice is a clear purpose: to evoke remembering — of ancestry, embodied knowledge, and connection — so that dance becomes both art and ritual, resistance and reconnection.
-She sees herself as a cultural bridge, connecting generations, wisdom and geographies through movement and expression, her artistry and overall work.
+MonaMohau is an Afrocentric artist, cultural ambassador, and a prominent figure in the Swedish scene for African dance styles.
+Her work bridges traditional and contemporary African dances, honoring heritage through modern touches.
+At the core of her practice is a clear purpose: to evoke remembering of ancestry, embodied knowledge, and cultural continuity — so that dance becomes both art and ritual, resistance and reconnection.
+She sees herself as a cultural bridge connecting generations, wisdom, and geographies through movement, artistry, and community work.

 With a strong foundation in African dance styles from West through Southern Africa, MonaMohau’s artistic journey spans several years of professional experience.
-While her background includes styles like Swing, Tap, and Dancehall, her passion remains firmly rooted in African dances in its many forms of traditional, social, and contemporary.
+While her background includes styles like Swing, Tap, and Dancehall, her passion remains firmly rooted in African dances in their many forms: traditional, social, and contemporary.
+Her path led her to École des Sables in Senegal — Africa’s most renowned international centre for traditional and contemporary African dance, where she completed a one-year certification and deepened her practice under some of the continent’s most respected teachers and choreographers.

-Her work has led to collaborations with artists and creators across genres and borders, with appearances for global platforms like YouTube, Red Bull, and Netflix.
-She has been featured in interviews and documentaries highlighting Sweden’s Afrobeats landscape and wider African cultural movements.
+Her work has led to collaborations with artists and creators across genres and borders, including appearances for global platforms such as YouTube, Red Bull, and Netflix.
+She has been featured in interviews and documentaries highlighting Sweden’s Afrobeats landscape and broader African cultural movements.
+Beyond performance, she is devoted to representation, dignity, and the long-term visibility of African cultures in Europe.

 BUSINESS